icecube/simweights/README.rst

 ..
 Contributors

-License
+Copying
 =======

-Code in this repository is Copyright (c) 2022, The IceCube Collaboration (https://icecube.wisc.edu)
+Code in this repository is copyright © 2022 IceCube Collaboration <https://icecube.wisc.edu/>

-Code in this repository is listened under the GNU General Public License v3.0 or later(GPL-3.0-or-later).
-A copy is included in the LICENSE file.
+Code in this repository is listened under the The 2-Clause BSD License (BSD-2-Clause).
+A copy is available in LICENSES/BSD-2-Clause.txt.